 During his career, Albert has focused on the economic impact of historic rehabilitation.
 He was one of four authors of the original legislation that created the Massachusetts Historic Rehabilitation Tax Credit (MAHRTC) and has consulted on that matter as a technical advisor to Preservation Massachusetts, Inc., the statewide non-profit advocacy organization.
 He has also actively worked with other states in regards to their state tax credit programs.
-Albert provides his clients with a unique understanding of the different state tax credit programs, especially in New England, and helps client think through ways to maximize these programs in their projects.
-He has represented clients in appeals to the National Park Service in Washington, DC and has also worked with the Historic Monuments Program administered by the GSA and regional National Park Service offices.
+In addition to administrative duties, Albert provides clients with a unique understanding of the different state tax credit programs, especially in New England, and helps clients think through ways to maximize these programs in their projects.

 CFO | COO

 Brian has been working with MHA as its CFO since 2011 and became its COO in 2017.
 Brian spent more than 30 years practicing as a CPA, originally as a partner with Price Waterhouse and later with two regional accounting firms.
 In the interim, he has acted as a fractional CFO, and financial and tax advisor, to a variety of early stage and middle market companies.
 Brian is closely involved in all aspects of strategic, operational, and financial management for MHA.